 I watch a lot of hockey online, women’s hockey in particular, I watch a lot of women’s hockey, and make it a point to take notes.
 Whether it’s of past Olympic or World Championship games, archived or livestream game videos from different divisions of the World Championships, I follow a lot of women’s hockey.
 I’ve recently been re-watching this year’s Olympic women’s hockey games and some of my own old game videos to see how I might apply what I learn to change my positioning or visualize what I could’ve done better.

+This year I hope to stay tuned to the CWHL and maybe NWHL games more as well.
+I haven’t checked if I can find NCAA streams too but I would certainly want to with so many great players I’m a fan of too, not to mention Alina Mueller playing for Northeastern.
+So many leagues and players to follow and learn from!
+I’ve been reading a couple of books to develop the mental aspect of my game.
 I think the mental aspect of the game is a very important part of our development that is quite overlooked.
 As captain of the national team, it was easy for me to realize that my mental game was something I needed to develop as much the physical, not only for myself but also for my teammates who look to me to lead by example.
 After we competed in our second IIHF Women’s Challenge Cup of Asia last March, I started reading several books to develop my mental game.

 What would you say is the talent level of the women’s team and can any of them play pro in North America?

 There are very wide gaps in age and skill among the few female players we have here in the Philippines, even within the national team, and this makes our development a bit tricky.
 But no, I don’t think any of us can play pro in North America just yet.